 Karamba trail is a good birding spot in Nyungwe, which is flanked by numerous fern trees located on the former gold mine site, market and army camp.

 Umugote trail is great for primate viewing and bird watching in Nyungwe forest with views of ridges, flowers, and butterflies.
 On a clear day you can see Kibira national park in Burundi.

 Umoyove trail also known as Mahogany trail takes you to the waterfall for a relaxed time as you stroll by the parks tallest trees.

 Uwinka trail is a difficult hike but a beautiful place for bird watching.

-Irebero trail This trail provide views Lake Kivu and two of the highest peaks in Nyungwe national park
+Irebero trail This trail provide views of Lake Kivu and two of the highest peaks in Nyungwe national park.

 Imbaraga trail is 10km geared towards experienced hikers.
 Hikers will have views of waterfalls, a refreshing sight after a long hike.